Masters module

 This engaging course is the only one of its kind in the UK – a fully online Masters-level module designed for teachers who aspire to lead the way in teaching this complex and disturbing history.

 ‘The Holocaust in the Curriculum’ is a cutting edge programme of academic study, intellectually rigorous, but wholly accessible.
-It is an engaging, challenging and creatively designed course that engages students in key issues and debates surrounding the subject.
+It is a challenging and creatively designed course that engages participants in key issues and debates surrounding the subject.

 Approach